 The high cost of living may come as an initial shock to new arrivals in Canada.
-Canadian cities regularly rank amongst the world's most expensive for expats.
+Canadian cities regularly rank among the world's most expensive for expats.
 Vancouver and Toronto are the two most costly, with Calgary trailing not too far behind.
-Accommodation will leave the biggest dent in one's budget, especially for those moving to Vancouver, which has the reputation of being the least affordable city in North America in terms of property prices relative to earning power.
+Accommodation will leave the biggest dent in one's budget.

 Taxes are high in Canada, and expats may see a large percentage of their salary going to both provincial and federal taxes.
 Nevertheless, the reward for this is excellent public-service delivery and access to world-class universal healthcare and free education.